jhu-dvrk/dvrk-readthedocs/docs/pages/software/applications/system.rst

 ``-p <value>, --ros-period <value>``
   *period in seconds to read all arms/teleop components and publish (default 0.01, 10 ms, 100Hz).
 There is no point to have a period higher than the arm component's period (optional)*

+  When you're using :ref:`ROS as middleware <bridge-ros>`, publishers for events and subscribers for commands are processed in a fast thread, processing messages as fast as possible.
+For all the robot's state topics (e.g. joint, kinematic... aka ``measured_js``, ``setpoint_cp``...) there is a periodic thread publishing the state at a constant rate.
+If your application can process message at a higher rate, you can increase the period used to publish to the robot's state.

 ``-P <value>, --tf-ros-period <value>``
   *period in seconds to read all components and broadcast tf2 (default 0.02, 20 ms, 50Hz).
 There is no point to have a period higher than the arm component's period (optional)*